Wednesday, 5 March 2014

-The most common debate-grenades these days slung against anyone, who believes our society is squeaking in the hinges and creaking in the floor boards, is to append the labels “Fascist” upon them.
+The most common debate-grenade slung against anyone, who believes our society is squeaking in the hinges and creaking in the floor boards, is to append the label “Fascist” upon them.

 Bigotry, violence, the use of force instead of debate to press the point and a severe level of intolerance are probably the characteristics appended by most people to the word “fascism”.
 The roots of the origin are therefore firmly planted in Franco’s Spain, Mussolini’s Italy and Hitler’s Germany.

-Racist is a more direct word – but in fact it is also a very tough word to define.
-It is usually used by one group to scorn another group with a different skin colour.
+Racist is a more direct word – but in fact it is also a tough word to define.

 In many ways the classification of humanity into races smells of the 1930s.
 We forget that the pseudo-science of the 20th Century, which was used to such a detrimental effect by the Nazis, has been all but abandoned, and the reverberations linger on.